Europa Conference League round of 16 second legs: West Ham and Fiorentina big winners as Basel reach quarter-finals on penalties | UEFA Europa Conference League

 Article body

-The quarter-finalists of the UEFA Europa Conference League are now known, with West Ham, Fiorentina and Anderlecht among the big names through.
+The quarter-finalists of the UEFA Europa Conference League are now known, with West Ham, Fiorentina and Anderlecht among the big names through to Friday's draw.

 West Ham 4-0 AEK Larnaca (agg: 6-0)